 But it is totally ninja.

-The same could be said of South Park, Drawn Together, Boondocks, even King of the Hill, Aqua Teen Hunger Force's (we have not forgotten the linoleum knife....oh no) or any number of shows that push the envelope of what is appropriate.
+The same could be said of South Park, Drawn Together, Boondocks, even King of the Hill, Aqua Teen Hunger Force's (we have not forgotten the linoleum knife....oh no) or any number of shows that push the envelope of what is appropriate (some while being socially aware and some while being problematic as fuck).
 But nothing that dirty is ever going to be shown on a popular after-school.....uh......um.....

 Well, Animaniacs aside, I trust you get the gist of what I'm thrusting at here. (~snerk snerk~)